dolead/pytaboola/README.md

 ```
 service.child('my-child-id', **attrs)
 ```
-For more informations on campaign item attributes and what are RSS Childs, please see the Backstage API documentation at https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Campaign%20Items.pdf
+For more information on campaign item attributes and what RSS Children are, please see the Backstage API documentation at https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Campaign%20Items.pdf

 ### Reports

-All report service have an only fetch method, which signature is :
+All report services have only a fetch method, with the following signature :

 ```python
 def fetch(self, dimension, start_date, end_date, **filters)
 ```
-where dimension is the aggregation view of the report, start_date and end_date are the period to fetch the report on, and filters are ways to narrow down your report data.
+where dimension is the aggregation view of the report, start_date and end_date delimitate the period to fetch the report on, and filters are ways to narrow down your report data.

 For more information, please refer to the Backstage API documentation :